michaelho-wix/michaelho-wix/db-drivers.md

 ## Review technical properties

- - You have to actually test each property by hand (e.g. try to connect to data)
+ - You have to actually test each property by hand
+   - (e.g. try to connect to data)
+   - “Can use in dynamic page URL” need to create dynamic pages

 ## Send to Dev for Final review